rudymatela/fitspec/black/README.md

 The output is self-explanatory.
 Obviously, our empty property set `[]` did not kill any mutant (`0%`).
 In other words, all of the `2000` mutants survived.
-(The actual number of mutants tested will vary depending on your machine, it will probably be higher than 201, by default FitSpec runs for at least 5 seconds.)
+(The actual number of mutants tested will vary depending on your machine, it will probably be higher than 2000 *in this case*, by default FitSpec runs for at least 5 seconds.)

 The surviving mutant shown on the third column is clearly not a valid implementation of sort.
 For the empty list, it returns `[0]`.
 We should improve our property set by killing that mutant.
-Lets start very simple by adding a property stating that an empty list must yield an empty list:
+Lets start very simple by adding a property stating that sorting an empty list must yield an empty list:

 	pmap n sort' =
 	  [ sort' [] == []